ansible/pylibssh/README.rst

 License
 -------

-This library is distributed under the terms of LGPL 2.1, see file LICENSE.rst in this repository.
+This library is distributed under the terms of LGPL 2 or higher, see file ``LICENSE.rst`` in this repository.